whatsacomputertho/skopeo/docs-experimental/skopeo-experimental-image-proxy.1.md

 **--authfile**=*path*

-Path of the authentication file.
-Default is ${XDG_RUNTIME\_DIR}/containers/auth.json, which is set using `skopeo login`.
+Path of the primary registry credentials file.
+On Linux, the default is ${XDG\_RUNTIME\_DIR}/containers/auth.json.
-If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.
+See **containers-auth.json**(5) for more details about the credential search mechanism and defaults on other platforms.

+Use `skopeo login` to manage the credentials.

+The default value of this option is read from the `REGISTRY\_AUTH\_FILE` environment variable.

 **--cert-dir**=*path*